Check out the FAQs below or tell us how we can help?

 Flight Requirements for Same Day Travel to Jost Van Dyke

 If you have not yet booked flights and are hoping for same day transport (ferry or water taxi) to Jost Van Dyke, please note the following while making travel arrangements.
-Note that ferry schedules change frequently, especially with government travel rules and protocols.
-It is important to check with the ferry operators, and even buy tickets in advance.
+Ferry schedules change frequently.
+It is important to check with the ferry operators, and even buy tickets online in advance.
+Lastly, the local island culture may not move as fast as you might be used to and sometimes service takes longer.

 See other FAQs for ferry times announcements for travel changes.
 You should also check with the individual carriers for times and reservations.

 VIA ST. THOMAS (STT)